 The Group's risk management policies are established to identify and analyse the risks faced by the Group, to set appropriate risk limits and controls and to monitor risks and adherence to limits.
-Risk management policies and systems are reviewed regularly to reflect changes in market conditions and the Group's activities.
+Risk management poli set appropriate rais minus and could be and to informor raiss and addresende to imma.
+Tusk management poinces and systems are reviewed regularly to reflect changes in market conditions and the Group's activities.
 The Group, through its training and management standards and procedures, aims to maintain a disciplined and constructive control environment in which all employees understand their roles and obligations.